gotoiot/embed-iot-core/README.md

 The platform consists in several sub-application:

-* **Beacon Scanner**: A HTTP REST API with beacon packages scanning features, which can reads different beacon types.
-By this module you can configure filters, scan time, turn on/off the beacon scanner, and get different beacon related information like the nearest beacons, the list of beacon read, and many others.
+* **BLUE Connection - Beacon Scanner**: An HTTP REST API with beacon packages scanning features, which can reads different beacon types.
+By this module you can configure filters, scan time, turn on/off the beacon scanner, and get different beacon-related information like the nearest beacons, the list of beacon read, and many others.
-To get more information, please refer to its [README.md](./beacons-scanner/README.md) file.
+To get more information, please refer to its [README.md](./backend/README.md) file.
-* **NFC Reader**: In progress.
+* **BLUE Connection - Content Management System**: In progress.
 To get more information, please refer to its [README.md](#) file.
-* **Content Management System**: In progress.
-To get more information, please refer to its [README.md](#) file.
-* **Web UI**: In progress.
+* **BLUE Connection - HTTP Client**: An HTTP Client that can executes different HTTP Request to Beacon Scanner API.
+There, the user can configure Beacon filters, scan time, turn on/off the scanner and other ones.
-To get more information, please refer to its [README.md](#) file.
+To get more information, please refer to its [README.md](./frontend/README.md) file.

 In the figure below is a description of the platform modules and how they interact each others.